 Is it possible that I may need more than one treatment?
 Half of our patients only need one treatment session.
 Of those who need further treatment, the majority will need only two treatments.
 The number of treatments you need largely depends on how many piles you have and how big they are.

 Can I have eXroid under the National Health Service (NHS)?
-As the NICE guidance was only issued in June 2015, it may take some time before local NHS bodies consider the eXroid treatment.
+When eXroid resumes treatments, it will work with the NHS to make electrotherapy treatments available.
+It may take some time before local NHS bodies consider the eXroid treatment.
 We hope it becomes widely available from the NHS but this is unlikely to occur soon.

 Are there any conditions that could prevent me from having an eXroid treatment?